 Here is a list of general battle strategies with Math Skill:

 In boss battles (or "Defeat X!" battles): Find a Math Skill combination that hits only the specified enemy to end the battle.
 If no combination exists, find the combination that hits the least number of other units.

 In escort battles (or "Save/Protect X!" battles): Find a combination that hits all relevant enemies and not the unit to be saved/protected.
-If no combination exists, some battle manipulation may be needed to quickly end the battle (see the Zirekile battle in Chapter 2 and the Goland battle in Chapter 3).
+If no combination exists, some specific battle strategies may be needed to quickly end the battle (see the Zirekile battle and the Barius Valley battle in Chapter 2).